corkami/collisions/README.md

 1. PNG: Safari requires PNG to have their `IHDR` chunk in first slot, before any collision block.
 Doing so prevents a generic prefix, in which case the collision is limited to specific dimensions, color space, BPP and interlacing.
 1. Atom/Box formats like MP4 may work with the same prefix for different subformats.
 Some subformats like JPEG2000 or HEIF require extra grooming, but the exploit strategy is the same - it's just that the collision is not possible between sub-formats, only with a pair of prefix for a specific sub-format.
 1. Atom/Box is Shattered-compatible when using 64bit lengths.
-1. For better compatibility, ZIP needs 2 UniColl for a complete archive, and this collisions depend on both files contents.
+1. For better compatibility, ZIP needs two UniColl for a complete archive, and this collisions depend on both files contents.